eltersouza/dealertrack_challenge/README.md

 I created the solution to be a DDD Microservice-oriented solution.
 I didn't use Mediator and CQRS, though.
 It would be over-engineering, even for a experience evaluation code.

-For DI was going to use Autofac, but it seems to be unnecessary for this project, so I just used the native DI from .net core.
+For DI I was going to use Autofac, but it turned to be unnecessary for this project, so I just used the native DI from .net core.

 Thank you, I hope you like it.
 Feel free to contact me in case you have any doubts or information needs.